TEJ-Fellowship/tej-bootcamp/README.md

 **_TO-LEARN_**

 - a more complex state
-  - array, object in state
+  - array, object in state: don't mutate state!
 - conditional rendering of component
 - debugging React apps